Names of God: Taoist Belief System

 Taoism acknowledges the authority and status of the folk Jade Emperor, but it does not regard him as the supreme deity of the religion.
 Instead, the highest deities in Taoism are the Three Pure Ones.

 In Japan

-In Japan, many Japanese new religions can be considered to be monotheistic or henotheistic.
+In Japan, within their native mythology and religion, there exists the concept of both an origin deity and a supreme being.
+The Kotoamatsukami were a collection of deities that predated most others, and the god known as Ame no Minakanushi (天之御中主神) (lit.
+'Lord of the August Center of Heaven') served as the origin of the Universe.
+However, Japan is also home to many Japanese new religions which can be considered to be monotheistic or henotheistic.
 Some names for God as a supreme deity (rather than as a local kami) in various Japanese religions are: